Orbital magnetization in Sierpinski fractals: Model and Methods

 where $t_1$ is the intensity of hopping between nearest-neighbor sites $\langle {\bf i},{\bf j}\rangle$ in the underlying honeycomb structure. $V_{\rm ab}$ is the intensity of sublattice potential with, $\tau_{\bf i}=+1(-1)$ for the sites at sublattice $A(B)$.
 The strength coupling $t_2$ between the next-nearest-neighbor sites ($\langle \langle {\bf i}, {\bf j}\rangle \rangle$) captures the effect of the staggered flux $\phi$ introduced in the model \cite{Haldane1988}.
 In this term, $\nu_{{\bf ij}}=+1(-1)$ for clock (counter clock)-wise orientations of hoppings.
-The illustrative topological phase diagram of this model in the 2D bulk system is shown in Figure~\ref{FIG1} (a).
+The illustrative topological phase diagram of this model in the 2D bulk system is shown in Fig.~\ref{FIG1} (a).
 It is composed of two topologically non-trivial phases with Chern numbers $C=\pm 1$ and a topologically trivial phase with zero Chern number ($C=0$).
-All calculations were performed adopting $t_2=t_1/3$, $V_{ab}/t_2=3.0$, and $\phi=0.7\pi$.
+Unless explicitly mentioned, calculations were performed adopting, $t_2=t_1/3$, $V_{ab}/t_2=3.0$, and $\phi=0.7\pi$.

 The Haldane model breaks the time-reversal symmetry, enabling equilibrium orbital magnetization.
 As a simple electronic model, it has served as a paradigm for exploring new aspects of this phenomenon \cite{Bianco2013a, Thonhauser2005, Ceresoli2006}.
 Here, we consider the Haldane model in fractal geometries and examine the impact of fractality on orbital magnetization.